@baby bluejay. I'm not sure you know the correct meaning of several.

 Hij heeft een enkel bord = He has a single plate

 Hij heeft een enkele vogel = He has a single bird

-Hij heeft enkele vogels = He has a few birds
+Hij heeft enkele vogels = He has several birds

-Hij heeft enkele bords = He has a few plates
+Hij heeft enkele bords = He has several plates

 If you put "een" before either "enkel" or "enkele", then you get "a single".
-But without the "een", it means "some" or "a few".
+But without the "een", it means "some" or "a few" or "several".